juanlopes/sparrow/README.md

 ```

 ## Experiments
-All solution from the comparative experiments in the paper can be found at
+All solutions from the comparative experiments in the paper can be found at
 [data/experiments](data/experiments).
-The [README](data/experiments/README.md) details how to exactly reproduce every benchmark run.
+The accompanying [README](data/experiments/README.md) details how to perform an exact reproduction of a benchmark run.

 ## Development